ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 parameters),
 but using explicit type variables for a fixed small number of parameters is straightforward for illustration.

-Currying is not very common in idiomatic Python but can be useful for creating specialized functions from generic ones.
+Currying is not common in idiomatic Python but can be useful for creating specialized functions from generic ones.
 The benefit of adding generics in currying (as opposed to writing a lambda or using `functools.partial`) is that the intermediate and final functions retain precise type information.
 This helps catch errors if you pass wrong types to the curried functions and provides better auto-completion in editors.